23Mbennett/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * TidyDataSet: This Dataset contains all sorted and final data

 ## Tidy Data
+The end result is shown in the file TidyDataSet.txt.
+The following are the variables:
-subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken Measurements tBodyAccMeanX tBodyAccMeanY tBodyAccMeanZ
+* subject_Id: The ID of the test subject
+* activity_Id: The type of activity performed.
+The activities are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.
+* Measurements:
+tBodyAccMeanX
+tBodyAccMeanY
+tBodyAccMeanZ